Is there a difference between English and French Canada?

-Canada is a unique and interesting country in that it’s split between two distinct regions – French Canada and English Canada.
-As with all countries, Canada has its own distinct culture, its own way of life and its own batch of national stereotypes.
-The question is this – does this culture vary wildly depend on where you’re moving to in Canada, or is it simply a case of speaking French when in Quebec?
+Canada is a unique country that’s split between two distinct regions – French Canada and English Canada.
+As with all countries, Canada has its own distinct culture, history and way of life.
+But does the culture vary wildly depending on where in Canada you choose to move?
+And is there more to culture in the Quebec region of Canada than speaking French?

 This brings us onto the national cultural stereotypes of Canada.
 There is a common misconception that all Canadians have the same accent, that everyone says “aboot” and ends every sentence in “eh?”.
 As the world’s second largest country, Canada is unsurprisingly home to a large number of different accents and only a small number of Canadians have the accent this stereotype is based on.
-People in Alberta, for example, sound different to people from Vancouver, just as people from Toronto sound different to people from New York.
+People in Alberta, for example, sound different to people from Vancouver, and people from Toronto sound different from them both.
 The same is true of French Canada – people from Quebec sound different from area to area.
 And importantly, people from Quebec sound different from people from Paris.

-Another cultural stereotype of Canada is that everyone is polite and friendly.
-Fortunately this is very much a truism; Canada is routinely ranked in the top 10 safest, most peaceful countries to live in, on a par with New Zealand, Switzerland and Japan.
+A cultural stereotype of Canada is that everyone is polite and friendly.
+Fortunately, this is very much a truism; Canada is routinely ranked in the top 10 safest, most peaceful countries to live in, on a par with New Zealand, Switzerland and Japan.
 The Canadian people as a whole are extremely polite, incredibly friendly and very welcoming towards the expat and international communities.
 However, just like any country, the culture you’ll find in Canada’s individual provinces and territories will have its own unique quirks and differences.
-People from Vancouver have been liken to people from California, for example, whereas people from Toronto have been likened to New Yorkers and Londoners.
+People from Vancouver have been likened to people from California, for example, whereas people from Toronto have been likened to New Yorkers and Londoners.
 However, if you’re moving to rural Quebec with no French language skills you may struggle to communicate with the locals no matter how friendly they are!